Multan International Airport: Recent development

 After the transfer of all operations to new terminal, Airblue announced it would start a twice a week flight service for Islamabad from 3 April 2015.
 Airblue also announced it would start twice a week service for Jeddah from 4 April 2015 and twice weekly service for Sharjah from 10 April 2015.
 Qatar Airways announced it would start 3 times a week service by A320 with 2 class seating for Doha - Multan sector from 1 August 2015 to get the facility for connections to USA and Europe.
 Air Arabia announced 4 weekly flights for Sharjah - Multan sector from 1 May 2015.
 Flydubai announced it would increase its 3 times weekly service to daily flights for Multan from 26 May 2015 as they got a good load for the sector.
 Air Arabia also got a successful response so they announced they would increase its service to daily flights for Multan from 31 May 2015.
 Emirates announced they were going to start 4 times a week flight operation by Boeing 777-300 with two-class seating to provide service for Dubai - Multan sector from 1 August 2015 which will facilitate the travelers to get connections for MENA Region, Far East, USA and Europe, this service will also provide the international cargo facility as every flight can carry up to 23 tonnes of cargo.
 Flydubai announced they would increase its frequency to 9 flights a week from 10 July 2015, two additional flights will provide the service on Wednesdays and Fridays to facilitate the travelers to/from Multan.
 After getting a successful business on Jeddah and Sharjah routes Airblue announced it would start twice a week flight service for Medina as well from 18 August 2015.
 Pakistan International Airlines opened more new routes from Multan, announcing the introduction of one weekly flight to Abu Dhabi by A320 from 26 October 2015 and one weekly flight for Muscat from 14 November 2015, also using the A320.
 Gulf Air expanded their operation in Pakistan, opening more routes so they announced four weekly flights by A320 for Bahrain - Multan sector from 14 December 2015 which will also provide connections to the USA.
 Shaheen Air introduced Riyadh as a new destination from Multan, offering twice-weekly service with an A320 starting from April 6, 2016.
 Airblue expanded its operations to Multan, announcing four weekly flights between Karachi and Multan starting April 19, 2016, using an A320.
 Pakistan International Airlines launched a new route between Multan and Riyadh, providing one weekly flight from April 21, 2016.
 Iran’s Taban Air began a seasonal service between Mashhad and Multan starting May 17, 2016.
 Air Indus ceased operations, ending its Multan-Karachi service as of June 2016.
 On November 23, 2016, Airblue began flying from Dubai to Multan, offering two weekly flights.
 Pakistan International Airlines resumed two weekly flights between Multan and Quetta from December 1, 2016.
 Saudia launched four weekly flights between Jeddah and Multan on April 1, 2017, aiming to capture a share of the market.
 Shaheen Air International added Muscat to its Multan network with one weekly flight starting April 24, 2017.
-Oman's Salam Air began flying three weekly flights between Muscat and Multan on May 23, 2017, expanding into the Pakistani market.
+Oman's SalamAir began flying three weekly flights between Muscat and Multan on May 23, 2017, expanding into the Pakistani market.
 Emirates announced the end of its operations to Multan on October 26, 2018, though it continued codeshare flights with Flydubai to Dubai.
 Gulf Air ceased its Multan operations on October 26, 2024.